Jungle 2 Jungle

-Jungle 2 Jungle is a 1997 comedy film directed by John Pasquin, produced by Walt Disney Pictures and TF1 Films Productions, and starring Tim Allen, Martin Short, Lolita Davidovich, David Ogden Stiers, JoBeth Williams, and introducing Sam Huntington in his film debut as Mimi-Siku.
-It is an American remake of the 1994 French film Un indien dans la ville (also known as Little Indian, Big City).
+Jungle 2 Jungle is a 1997 comedy film directed by John Pasquin, produced by Walt Disney Pictures and TF1 Films Production, and starring Tim Allen, Martin Short, Lolita Davidovich, David Ogden Stiers, JoBeth Williams, and introducing Sam Huntington in his film debut.
+A co-production between France and the United States, it is an English-language remake of the 1994 French film Un indien dans la ville (also known as Little Indian, Big City).
 Its plot follows that of the original film fairly closely, with the biggest difference being the change in location from Paris to New York City.
+Like its original French film, it was a moderate box office success but was panned by critics.

 Plot

 Michael Cromwell is a self-absorbed commodities broker living in New York City.
-Wanting to marry his new fiancée, Charlotte, he needs to obtain a divorce from his first wife, Patricia, who left him some years earlier.
+Wanting to marry his fiancée, Charlotte, he needs to obtain a divorce from his first wife, Patricia, who left him years earlier.
 She now lives with a semi-Westernized tribe in Canaima National Park, Venezuela.
 He travels there to get her signature on the divorce papers.
-Upon arriving, she reveals that they had a son together, who is now 13 years old and named Mimi-Siku.
+Upon his arrival, she reveals that they have a son named Mimi-Siku, who is now 13.

-Michael attempts to bond with Mimi in his brief stay with the tribe and promises to take him to New York City "when he is a man".
-He is also given a new name of "Baboon" as is a custom in the tribe.
+Michael attempts to bond with Mimi and promises to take him to New York City "when he is a man".
 That night, Mimi undergoes the traditional rite of passage of the tribe, who then considers him to be a man.
-The tribal elder gives him a special task to bring fire from the Statue of Liberty in order to become the next chief.
-A reluctant Michael, realizing his promise would have to be honored sooner than he realized, brings Mimi to New York City with him.
+The tribal elder gives him a task to bring fire from the Statue of Liberty in order to become the next chief.
+A reluctant Michael brings Mimi to New York City with him.

 Charlotte is less than pleased about Mimi and his primitive ways.
-As Michael attempts to adapt him to city life, cross-cultural misunderstandings occur when he reverts to customs considered acceptable by his tribe.
-On climbing the Statue of Liberty to reach the torch, he is disappointed when he sees that the flame is not real.
-After a brief argument with Michael, Mimi's antics have caused Charlotte to reach her breaking point.
+As Michael attempts to adapt Mimi to city life, cross-cultural misunderstandings occur.
+On climbing the Statue of Liberty to reach the torch, he is disappointed that the flame is not real.